stuartsierra/component/README.md

 ### Stateless Components

-There is a default implementation of Lifecycle which is a no-op.
+The default implementation of `Lifecycle` is a no-op.
 If you omit the `Lifecycle` protocol from a component, it can still participate in the dependency injection process.

+Components which do not need lifecycle can be ordinary Clojure maps.

 You **cannot** omit just one of the `start` or `stop` methods: any component which implements `Lifecycle` must supply both.